-- The design and installation of cavity barriers require essential product information, including at least the following: - a.
+- i.
+The design and installation of cavity barriers require essential product information, including at least the following: - a.
 Product datasheets - b.
 Test/assessment reports - c.
 Designed and tested applications - d.
 Manufacturer's installation methods as tested conditions - e.
-Product compliance and warranty statements, including satisfying this specification. - ii.
+Product compliance and warranty statements, including satisfying this specification.

+- ii.
 The cavity barrier design process for Project Remediate shall follow the following procedure typically: - a.
 Obtain or prepare reasonably accurate architectural plans for the existing building - b.
-Prepare cavity barrier elevation plans showing all required locations - Select appropriate cavity barrier products based on this specification, the product information, the installation locations, the façade designer's plans and specifications - d.
-Prepare a complete set of cavity barrier specifications, including locations, types, product models, and installation requirements
+Prepare cavity barrier elevation plans showing all required locations - c.
+Select appropriate cavity barrier products based on this specification, the product information, the installation locations, the façade designer's plans and specifications - d.
+Prepare a complete set of cavity barrier specifications, including locations, types, product models, and installation requirements - e.

-- e.
 Provide design declarations or design certificates stating that cavity barriers and associated works have been designed in accordance with this specification, relevant test reports, the relevant Australia Standards and applicable Performance Solutions. - iii.
 The cavity barrier installers are to install cavity barriers in accordance with the cavity barrier plans, specifications and the manufacturer's product installation methods - iv.
 The installation of cavity barriers is to be inspected and certified by a Registered Design Practitioner (Façade) or a Registered Certifier (Fire Safety) - v.
 The design and building practitioners are to engage the technical representatives from the product manufacturers or suppliers to provide product training, inspection and certificates to ensure the validity of the product warranty and fit-for-purpose - vi.
 The design practitioner is to undertake interim and/or final inspections against their design to ensure correct installation and integration with façade framing.

-Note that the use of open-state cavity barriers is not covered under NCC 2019 and that a method of complying with the Performance Requirements (formerly known as a Performance Solution) will need to be developed on a project by project basis in lieu of compliance with AS1530.1.
+Note that the use of open-state cavity barriers is not explicitly covered under NCC 2019 and that a method of complying with the Performance Requirements will be necessary on a project by project basis in lieu of compliance with AS1530.1.
+As discussed separately, internationally developed alternative tests directly applicable to this form of construction are available and are endorsed for use as part of this Program.